enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 -   Restrictions on indentation for ContentBlock?

--   How are newlines transformed?
+-   How do transformed newlines appear in HtmlOutput?
 A.k.a: How is _preserve_ accomplished?

--   How is whitespace transformed in from HamlSource to HtmlOutput?
+-   How is whitespace transformed in transit from HamlSource to HtmlOutput?

 -   Interaction with escaping of Html?